July 7-11, in Newaygo, MI

 Details: Everything you love about Camp Harvest, including incredible worship, the blob, archery, canoeing, time in God’s Word, an obstacle course, swimming, friends, mountain biking, crafts, the rope swing, paintball, photography, the zipline, kayaking, paddle boards and more!

-Costs and Fees: The registration fee is $300 (when you apply Harvest Granger discount code at checkout: granger40).
-There is a discount for families with multiple children registering for camp (when you apply Harvest Granger discount code at checkout: granger90).
-A $75.00 deposit, plus payment for optional merchandise and canteen are required to register.
+Costs and Fees: The registration fee is $340 per person.
+There is a discount for families with multiple children registering for camp (when you apply Harvest Granger discount code at checkout: granger50).

 Financial Assistance: Harvest Bible Chapel desires that every student wanting to attend Camp Harvest have the opportunity to participate.
 If a family’s financial situation is a roadblock to camp participation this year, we encourage you contact Pastor Tyler Downing for assistance.
 Email email@example.com.